 Sticking with routines

-If it’s possible for your child to keep his daily routine, stay in the same house or neighbourhood, go to the same school and keep doing normal things like sport, it’ll make it easier for them to cope with the change in your family easier for him.
+If it’s possible for your child to keep their daily routine, stay in the same house or neighbourhood, go to the same school and keep doing normal things like sport, it’ll make it easier for them to cope with the change in your family.

 During adolescence, your child is going through a lot of social and emotional changes, as well as physical changes.
 If you and your partner separate, the ups and downs of being a teenager can get mixed up with your child’s feelings about your separation.

-- behaviour, mood or personality changes, including getting angry, upset or tearful more than usual
+- get angry, upset or tearful more than usual

 - have problems at school or with schoolwork

-- sleep problems, or eating problems like binge eating or loss of appetite
+- have sleep problems or eating problems like binge eating or loss of appetite

-It can be hard to know whether difficult behaviour is just because your child is being a teenager, or whether it’s a sign your child is struggling with the separation.
+It can be hard to know whether difficult behaviour is typical teenage behaviour or a sign that your child is struggling with the separation.
 It could be a combination of both.
-Try not to jump to conclusions about what’s causing the behaviour, but be ready to listen and help.
+Try not to jump to conclusions about what’s causing the behaviour and be ready to listen, support and seek help.

 It’s also a very good idea to let your child’s school know about the separation or divorce.
-Your child’s teachers might be able to watch out for changes in your child’s behaviour, or there could be things they can do to help.
+Your child’s teachers might be able to watch out for changes in your child’s behaviour and suggest support options for your child.

 – Bill, 45, divorced father of one son

 Extra help for teenagers going through separation and divorce

 Sometimes teenagers might need extra help dealing with their parents’ separation.
-If the conflict between parents has been particularly intense, or is still going on, or if one of the parents has been depressed or has mental illness, teenagers might find it helpful to see a counsellor.
+If the conflict between parents has been particularly intense or is still going on, or if one parent has been depressed or has mental illness, teenagers might find it helps to see a counsellor.

 If you or your child needs to talk to someone urgently, phone Lifeline on 131 114.

-If your child needs to talk to someone other than you, he could call a confidential telephone counselling service for young people like Kids Helpline (1800 551 800) or go to Kids Helpline.
+If your child needs to talk to someone other than you, they could call a confidential telephone counselling service for young people like Kids Helpline on 1800 551 800.